managed-components/bing/README.md

 ### Currency `string`

-`gvc` is the currency of the event you want to track
+`gc` is the currency of the event you want to track

 ## 📝 License